satyarth/satyarth.me/contents/articles/pixel-sorting/index.md

 ![](example1.png)

-Here we're sorting with respect to the R+G+B values.
-Notice that the brightest parts of the image shift right while the darker parts migrate left.
+*Here we're sorting with respect to the R+G+B values.
+Notice that the brightest parts of the image shift right while the darker parts migrate left.*

 * Other combinations of RGB (R+G-B)

 ![](example5.png)

-The bluish parts of the image migrate left while the reddish/greenish parts migrate right.
+*The bluish parts of the image migrate left while the reddish/greenish parts migrate right.*

 * Arbitrary functions of RGB

 ![](example6.png)

-Absolute value of difference between R and B
+*Absolute value of difference between R and B.*

-**2. A way to split up the rows (or columns) of the image into intervals that make sense to sort.**
+### A way to split up the rows (or columns) of the image into intervals that make sense to sort.

 Sure, we could just sort *all* the pixels along each row.
 For example, the same image: